waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL: Tool Maintenance Protocol:** If a custom tool is found to be faulty or bugged, fixing it becomes the highest priority secondary goal, superseding other gameplay objectives until resolved.
 - **Pokémon Tower 5F Healer:** The friendly Channeler at (13, 9) only restores Pokémon HP, NOT PP. Confirmed on turn 35402.
 - **Silph Co.
 Gate Mechanic:** Gates in Silph Co. appear to be controlled by the player's X-coordinate in a corresponding, physically separate corridor.
 Standing in a specific range of X coordinates opens a specific set of gates.
-- **New Tool Idea: `wkg_manager_tool`:** Per AI feedback, create a single tool to handle the entire 'check-then-add' logic for a map transition (nodes and edge) atomically to improve efficiency and reduce errors.